cunytv/UncoveringCUNYTV/README.md

  <hr>

 *When a cassette tapes turns into a lightning bolt, 32 tapes have been digitized.
-"Caption corrected" means auto-captioned subrip files were manually reviewed and corrected by a human.
+"Captioned" can mean either auto-captioned or manual review by a human.
 Stats are pulled from the CLIR TRANSFER LOG in Airtable: https://airtable.com/appx1LX5xKBtLqJk9/tblKFLZDSaayGTzuB/viwbgcK68SbHSqnAw?blocks=hide